-In the use (sale) of inventory, the weighted average method is used.
+When the inventory is used, the weighted average method is applied.

 2.11.9.
 Financial instruments

 A financial instrument is any contract that simultaneously gives rise to both a financial asset in one entity and a financial liability or equity instrument in another entity.
 Financial assets and liabilities are recognised in the separate statement of financial position when the Group becomes a party to the contractual terms of the relevant financial instrument that gave rise to this asset or liability.